-NRG Energy expects that these generally weak market conditions will continue for the foreseeable future in some markets.
-Historically, NRG Energy has believed that, as supply surpluses begin to tighten and as market rules and regulatory conditions stabilize, prices will improve for energy, capacity and ancillary services.
+NRG Energy expects that weak market conditions will continue through 2003 and 2004, and into 2005 in some markets.
+Historically, NRG Energy believed that, as supply surpluses begin to tighten and as market rules and regulatory conditions stabilize, prices will improve for energy, capacity and ancillary services.
 This view is consistent with NRG Energy's belief that in the long run market prices will support an adequate rate of return on the construction of new power generation assets needed to meet increasing demand.
 This view is currently being challenged in certain markets as regulatory actions and market rules unfold that limit the ability of merchant power companies to earn favorable returns on existing and new investments.
-To the extent unfavorable regulatory and market conditions exist in the long term, NRG Energy could have significant impairments of its property, plant and equipment and goodwill which, in turn, could have a material adverse effect on our results of operations.
-Further, this could lead to NRG Energy closing certain of its facilities resulting in additional economic losses and liabilities.
+To the extent unfavorable regulatory and market conditions exist in the long term, NRG Energy could have significant impairments of property, plant and equipment and goodwill which, in turn, could have a material adverse effect on results of operations.

 Asset Sales.
-As part of NRG Energy's strategy, NRG Energy plans to continue the selective divestment of certain assets to further reduce indebtedness.
-Since July 2002 NRG Energy has sold or made arrangements to sell a number of assets and equity investments in an effort to raise cash and reduce our debt.
-In addition, NRG Energy is currently marketing its interest in several other assets.
+As part of NRG Energy's strategy, NRG Energy plans to continue the selective divestment of non-core assets to further reduce indebtedness.
+Since April 2002 NRG Energy has sold or made arrangements to sell a number of assets and equity investments in an effort to raise cash and reduce its debt.
+In addition, NRG Energy is currently marketing its interest in several non-core assets.

 Discontinued Operations.
 NRG Energy has classified certain business operations, and gains/losses recognized on sale, as discontinued operations for projects that were sold or have met the required criteria for such classification pending final disposition.
 Accounting regulations require that continuing operations be reported separately in the income statement from discontinued operations, and that any gain or loss on the disposition of any such business be reported along with the operating results of such business.
-Assets classified as "discontinued operations" on NRG Energy's balance sheet as of September 30, 2003 include McClain and Hsin Yu.
-For the nine months ended September 30, 2003, discontinued results of operations include our Killingholme, Hsin Yu, McClain, NEO Landfill Gas, Inc., (NLGI) and Timber Energy Resources, Inc., (TERI) projects.
+Assets classified as "discontinued operations" on our balance sheet as of September 30, 2003 include McClain and Hsin Yu.
+The nine months ended September 30, 2003 discontinued results of operations include our Killingholm, Hsin Yu, McClain, NLGI, and TERI projects.

 New Management.
 On October 21, 2003, NRG Energy announced the appointment of David W. Crane as its new President and Chief Executive Officer, effective December 1, 2003.
-Before joining NRG Energy, Mr. Crane served as the Chief Executive Officer of London-based International Power PLC and has over 12 years of energy industry experience.
-NRG Energy is currently conducting a search for a new Chief Financial Officer.
-NRG Energy anticipates the position will be filled in the months following its emergence from bankruptcy.
-In addition, NRG Energy has filled several other senior and middle management positions over the last 12 months.
-Upon emergence from bankruptcy, NRG Energy's board of directors will consist of Mr. Crane and ten other individuals, three of whom have been designated by MattinPatterson, and seven of whom are independent.
+Before joining NRG Energy, Mr. Crane served as the Chief Executive Officer of London-based International Power and has over 12 years of energy industry experience.
+During 2003, NRG Energy also hired several key senior and middle management positions.
+Currently it is conducting a search for a new Chief Financial Officer and anticipates the position will be filled in the months following its emergence from bankruptcy.
+Upon emergence from bankruptcy, NRG Energy's board of directors will consist of Mr. Crane and ten other individuals, six of whom will initially be designated by the members of the noteholder group serving on the creditors' committee and four of whom will initially be designated by representatives of NRG Energy's bank creditors.

 Independent Public Accountants; Audit Committee.
-PricewaterhouseCoopers LLP has been NRG Energy's independent auditors since 1995.
-In connection with the appointment of a new board of directors upon NRG Energy's emergence from bankruptcy, NRG Energy will have an audit committee consisting entirely of independent directors.
-The operations of the audit committee will be governed by a charter.
-Pursuant to the charter, the committee will oversee NRG Energy's independent auditor relationship and determine whether its best interest would be served by a change in independent auditors.
+PricewaterhouseCoopers LLP have been NRG Energy's independent auditors since 1995.
+In connection with the appointment of a new board of directors upon emergence from bankruptcy, NRG Energy will have an audit committee consisting of independent directors.
+The committee will oversee NRG Energy's independent auditor relationship and will evaluate from time to time whether NRG Energy will be best served by a change in independent auditors.
 The audit committee's evaluation process is intended to ensure that NRG Energy will continue to have high-quality, cost-efficient independent auditing services.